rehierl/node-tree-outliner/3-0-0-design-1.md

 section `u`.
 As such, that universal section must be understood to be declared by a virtual sectioning node that is presequent to any node.
 The universal section must also be seen to never end.
-Because of that, the universal section is omnipresent (i.e. any node is in relationship with it).
+Because of that, the universal section is omnipresent.
+That is any node always is in relationship with this universal section (aka. global scope).

-Consequently, any node of any tree always belongs to at least the universal section.
-Put differently, there is in theory no node that does not belong to any section at all.
+Consequently, any node of any tree always belongs to at least one section.
+Put differently, there is no node that does not belong to any section at all.

 **CLARIFICATION**
 The root node is a sectioning node.